-When using the Construction Manager/General Contractor (CMGC) delivery method, the project will be programmed and allocated in the same manner as design-bid-build.
-During the design phase, CMGC contract costs are considered environmental and/or design phase expenditures.
+When using the Construction Manager/General Contractor delivery method, the project will be programmed and allocated in the same manner as design-bid-build.
+During the environmental or design phase, Construction Manager/General Contractor contract costs are considered environmental and/or design phase expenditures.
 As the project advances in the design phase, it may be desirable to separate the project into packages for efficiencies in the construction delivery.
 If this is the case, the project may be separated into separate delivery contracts and the Commission must be notified as soon as possible.
-If required, the delivery dates and the scope of work must be consistent with the approved baseline agreement.
-If there is a change in cost, the change will need to be identified as specified in Section 7.
+The delivery dates and the scope of work must be consistent with the approved baseline agreement.

-12. Project Segmenting
+8B.
+Project Segmenting

 Scaling a project into segments because of its size, funding or delivery schedule may be necessary for certain projects.
 When segmenting a project into separate independent segments, the nomination should discuss the total project and the reasons for segmenting the project.
-The nomination should address how each segment of the project will be delivered and include an estimated time line for completing the overall project and each segment in the project.
+The nomination should address how each segment of the project will be delivered and include an estimated timeline for completing the overall project and each segment in the project.